radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 -	Only attributes allowed by the object class are contained in the entry

-Schema checking occurs when populating the directory from the Main Control Panel > Directory Browser Tab, or when using an LDIF file.
+Schema checking occurs when populating the directory from the Control Panel > Manage > Directory Browser, or when using an LDIF file.
 Schema checking does not enforce the validity of values against their syntax.

 ## Add Superior Objectclasses

 This option is to dictate whether, when creating an entry or adding an 'objectClass' value to an entry, all superclasses of the named classes will be implicitly added as well if not already present.
 By default, this option is not enabled.
 This means that when an entry is created, or an objectclass value is added to an existing entry, only the object classes explicitly listed in the request are included in the final objectclass attribute value.
 If this option in enabled, RadiantOne automatically adds associated superclasses (based on the LDAP schema definition) to the final objectclass attribute value if they are not already present.
+Toggle on the **Add Superior Objectclasses** option if you want to enable this behavior.

 ## Normalize Attribute Names

 This option is for determining the case that is used for attribute names of an entry.
 If this option is enabled, all attribute names entered during an insert of an entry conform to the same case as defined in the RadiantOne LDAP schema.
 The attribute name is stored in the same case as defined in the schema.
 If the attribute is not defined in the RadiantOne LDAP schema then the attribute name is stored as all lower case.
+Toggle on the **Normalize Attribute Names** option if you want to enable this behavior.

 If this option is not enabled, then the attributes are stored in the entry with the same case as used in the insert request.